Inside: El Salvador is Central America’s smallest nation and the least visited. But this up-and-coming travel destination is well worth exploring.

-After enduring another lengthy immigration line, I finally emerged from the arrivals hall a little after 7pm to a sea of humanity.
-There were easily a thousand people jockeying for space in the waiting area, some holding flowers, other with signs bearing neatly printed names.
+After enduring another lengthy immigration line, I finally emerge from the arrivals hall a little after 7:00pm to a sea of humanity.
+There are easily a thousand people jockeying for space in the waiting area.
+Some holding flowers, others with signs bearing neatly printed names.

-I was immediately grateful I’d had the forethought to email my hotel (the Sheraton Presidente San Salvador) a few days prior and schedule the hotel taxi to pick me up.
-I found the sign with my name on it and we hit the road for the 45-minute ride to the hotel.
+I’m immediately grateful I had the forethought to email my hotel, the Sheraton Presidente San Salvador, a few days ago and scheduled the hotel taxi to pick me up.
+I easily spot the sign with my name on it and we hit the road for the 45-minute ride to the hotel.

-When we arrived, there was obviously some kind of major event at the hotel starting at 8:00pm because traffic was backed up to get to the valet about 40 cars deep.
-My driver eventually gave up on getting to the front door and dropped me off at a side door instead.
+When we arrive, there is obviously some kind of major event at the hotel starting at 8:00pm because traffic is backed up to get to the valet about 40 cars deep.
+My driver eventually gives up on the front door and drops me off at a side door instead.

-Ideally, I was hoping to see a little of downtown San Salvador, make a trip to the Boquerón volcano and out to the Pacific coast to the town of La Libertad.
-Unfortunately, after talking with the bell captain and the taxi driver he recommended for me, Giovanny, it seemed I would only have time for two out of three.
+Ideally, I hope to see a little of downtown San Salvador, make a trip to the Boquerón volcano, and then visit the Pacific coast and the town of La Libertad.
+Unfortunately, after talking with the bell captain and the taxi driver he recommended, Giovanny, it seems I will only have time for two out of three.

-Since they both suggested skipping downtown as there wasn’t much to see (who am I to argue with two locals on that?), I decided to focus my efforts on the volcano and the beach.
+Since they both suggest skipping downtown because there isn’t much to see (who am I to argue with two locals on that?), I decide to focus my efforts on the volcano and the beach.

-We walked along the ridge trail taking in the views from every angle before hopping back in the car to make the 45-minute drive out to the coast.
+We walk along the ridge trail taking in the views from every angle.
+Then hop back in the car to make the 45-minute drive out to the coast.

 The Beaches of La Libertad

-A colorful boardwalk was added on what’s now considered the tourist-friendly side of the pier, while food carts abound on the more local side of the beach.
-La Libertad’s pier was the first-ever port built in the country but these days it serves only fishing boats and is home to a (let’s just say) boldly-aromatic daily fish market.
+A colorful boardwalk was added on what’s now considered the tourist-friendly side of the pier.
+And food carts abound on the more local side of the beach.

-After a stroll down the boardwalk and through the fish market, Giovanny and I got back in the car and headed for the airport.
-It was a brief glimpse into a country that no doubt has much more to see but I felt like I maximized the few hours I had and I thoroughly enjoyed the visit.
+After a stroll down the boardwalk and through the fish market, Giovanny and I get back in the car and head for the airport.

 Next up, Guatemala!